Niger

 The results of this partnership have created new capacities in risk management and developed investment proposals for ARM tools to create new opportunities to stimulate investment in agriculture and strengthen the resilience of the agricultural sector.

-Design of Programmes/Projects
+Design of Programme/Project

 - Warrantage and forward contracts connected to the national strategy on food crises, notably through institutional purchases and in particular purchases from small producers;